7.1 General Statement

 Physical education: Students are encouraged to enjoy the instructional and recreational opportunities offered by the department throughout their college careers.
 As a requirement for graduation, all students not excused for medical reasons are required to complete 4 units of physical education by the end of their sophomore year and all students must pass a survival swimming test or complete a unit of swimming instruction.
 Most physical education courses are offered for a half a semester and earn 1 unit toward the 4 units required for graduation.
 A complete list of physical education opportunities including how many units each earns is available from the Physical Education and Athletics Office.
 More information can be found in the Physical Education and Athletics section.

 Transfer students: Students who enter Swarthmore as transfer students must fulfill Swarthmore's requirements for the first 2 years, including the natural sciences and engineering practicum.
 Transfer courses can be applied toward these requirements if specifically approved by the registrar.
-Transfer students who enter Swarthmore with 8 credits of college work are exempted from one of the three required writing courses and have the credits-at-Swarthmore requirement reduced from 2 in each division to 1 in each division.
+Transfer students who enter Swarthmore with 8 credits of college work are exempted from one of the three required writing courses and the requirement that writing courses include work in two divisions, and have the credits-at-Swarthmore requirement reduced from 2 in each division to 1 in each division.
 Transfer students who enter Swarthmore with, at most, four semesters remaining to complete their degree are exempted from two of the three required writing courses and are exempted from the requirement that in each division 2 credits be taken at Swarthmore.
 Transfer students can either apply transfer PE units toward the 4-unit physical education requirement or opt for a reduction in the PE requirement based on the student's transfer status, but transfer students cannot both transfer PE units and receive a reduction in the requirement.
 The optional reduction in PE units depends on the transfer class of the student.
 Transfer students who enter Swarthmore as sophomores can opt to complete 3 units of physical education and pass a survival swim test (a reduction of 1 PE unit).
 Transfer students who enter Swarthmore as juniors can opt to complete 2 units of physical education and pass a survival swim test (a reduction of 2 PE units).
 Transfer students may exercise the option to take up to four courses credit/no credit.

 Major application-the Sophomore Plan: Early in the sophomore year, each student should identify one or two subjects as possible majors, paying particular attention to departmental requirements and recommendations.
 In the spring of the sophomore year, each student will, with the guidance of his or her adviser, prepare a reasoned plan of study for the last 2 years.
 Sophomores who wish to link their interest in social service/social action to their plan of study are also encouraged to take advantage of the advising offered by the staff at the Lang Center for Civic and Social Responsibility.
 The Sophomore Plan of study will be submitted to the chair of the student's proposed major department as a part of the application for a major.
 Acceptance will be based on the student's record and an estimate of his or her capacities in the designated major.
 Students who fail to secure approval of a major may be required to withdraw from the College.